Coconut Chocolate Chip Cookies

 With some of these cookies locked up in jars in my house, I feel a sense of security.
 A choco-coconut kind of security.
 It is weird.
 Maybe you will feel it too.

-Enjoy these choco-coconut cookies with a large glass of milk so you can get the whole experience.
+Enjoy these Coconut Chocolate Chip Cookies with a large glass of milk so you can get the whole experience.
 Check out the full recipe below.
 If you love the recipe, please consider leaving a star rating below.
 Enjoy!

 - 1 cup butter (16 tablespoons)